singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Consider that node at depth d will be "touched" (via countPathsWithSumFromNode)  by d nodes above it.

-In a balanced binary tree, d will be no more than approximately log N. Therefore, we know that with N nodes in the tree, countPathsWithSumFromNode will be called O(N log N) times.The runtime is O(N log N).
+In a balanced binary tree, d will be no more than approximately log N. Therefore, we know that with N nodes in the tree, countPathsWithSumFromNode will be called O(N log N) times.
+The runtime is O(N log N).

 We can also approach this from the other direction.
 At the root node, we traverse to all N - 1 nodes beneath it (via countPathsWithSumFromNode).
 At the second level (where there are two nodes), we traverse to N   -  3 nodes.
 At the third level (where there are four nodes, plus three above those), we traverse to N   -   7 nodes.
 Following this pattern, the total work is roughly:
 ```